Five squares in arithmetic progression over quadratic fields: The rank condition

 \begin{rem} Suppose that $D$ verifies the conditions in Proposition \ref{local}, so $C_D(\bQ_p)\ne \emptyset$ for all $p$.
 Then the root number of $E_D^{(0)}$ and $E_D^{(2)}$ is $1$ independently of $D$ in both cases, and the root number of $E_D^{(1)}$ is always $-1$.
-This is because the root number of the twist by $D$ of an elliptic curve $E$ of conductor $N$, if $N$ and $D>0$ are coprime, is equal to the Legendre symbol $(D/-N)$ times the root number of $E$ (see for example the Corollary to Proposition 10 in \cite{Ro}).
-In our case, and assuming $D$ verifies the conditions in Proposition \ref{local}, we get that the root number of $E_D^{(i)}$ is equal to the root number of $E^{(i)}$, since $(D/-N)=1$ for $N=24,48,192$.
+This is because the root number of the twist by $D$ of an elliptic curve $E$ of conductor $N$, if $N$ and $D\equiv 1 \pmod{4}$ are coprime, is equal to the Kronecker symbol $(D/-N)$ times the root number of $E$ (see, for example, section 4.3 of \cite{SiC}, which is deduced from the Corollary to Proposition 10 in \cite{Ro}) In our case, and assuming $D$ verifies the conditions in Proposition \ref{local}, we obtain that the root number of $E_D^{(i)}$ is equal to the root number of $E^{(i)}$, since $(D/-N)=1$ for $N=24,48,192$.

-Assuming the so called Parity conjecture, this implies that the rank of $E_D^{(0)}$ and $E_D^{(2)}$ is always even, and the rank of $E_D^{(1)}$ is always odd.
+Assuming the Parity conjecture, this implies that the rank of $E_D^{(0)}$ and $E_D^{(2)}$ is always even, and the rank of $E_D^{(1)}$ is always odd.
 So the last condition in the proposition is (conjecturally) empty. \end{rem}